DeQZhang/pepfuncml/README.md

 All Python scripts in this repository now include English module descriptions, function docstrings, and key inline comments to improve readability for external reviewers and GitHub visitors.

-## Contact

-For questions about the codebase, datasets, or model training workflow, add the maintainer contact information here before publishing the repository.

-- Maintainer: Your Name
-- Email: your.email@example.com
-- Affiliation: Your Institution or Lab